Where: Distillery District

 Where: Royal Ontario Museum

 Ever wondered what it would be like to be in a museum after it closes?
-You can get that at the ROM (The Royal Ontario Museum) during their Friday Night Live events.
-Canada’s largest museum of art is transformed into a dance party, you can grab some favourite local eats and drinks (think Jamie Kennedy’s fries, for example), and explore the museum’s dinosaur bones, mummies, and artifacts.
+You can get that at Royal Ontario Museum (ROM) during their Friday Night Live events.
+Canada’s largest museum is transformed into a dance party, you can grab some favourite local eats and drinks (think Jamie Kennedy’s fries, for example), and explore the museum’s dinosaur bones, mummies, and artifacts.

 Cost: Various ticket prices depending on shows